FaisalAhmedBijoy/Resume-Categorization-using-Transformers/README.md

 ```bash
 python script.py path/to/resume_PDF_directory
 ```
-1. The text of the PDF is extracted using Fitz
+1. The text of the PDF is extracted using Fitz, and resume text is used for the prediction of a sample resume file.
 2. The generated CSV file consists of the filename and category.This is a sample of the CSV file and locate in **logs/categorized_resumes.csv**.

     ```